mbudisic/MA321-Clarkson-F19/journal.md

 ## Week 2
-### Mon  -- Sep 9	-- 1.1 Basic properties of real numbers
+### Mon  -- Sep 9	-- 1.1 Basic properties of real numbers -- Order, supremum, infimum

 - Example 1.2.3. (from next section) shows that $$\sqrt{2} \in \mathbb{R}$$ and that it's a unique number.
 Do you know a simpler proof that $$\sqrt{2} \not \in \mathbb{Q}$$?
 If you do, write it out.
+- Write out definitions:
+  - Lower bound
+  - Infimum
+  - Completeness (or least-upper-bound property)
+- Prove that if supremum (or infimum) exist, they are necessarily unique.
 - Notice how much of this section is about inequalities.
 (Just notice and ponder what this means for the rest of this class.)
 - Example 1.1.10 states that $$\mathbb{C}$$ can be ordered, and that it's also a field.
 But it's not an *ordered field*.
-Explain the   technical/definitional reason for this.
+Explain the technical/definitional reason for this (that is: what makes a field that is also *ordered set* into an *ordered field*).

 ### Wed  -- Sep 11	-- 1.2.
 Set of real numbers